pnnl/ruleset-checking-tool/docs/ruleset_functions/get_scc_skylight_roof_ratios.md

 Returns:

-- **scc_skylight_roof_ratios_dictionary**: A dictionary that saves each surface conditioning category (residential, non-residential, mixed and semi-heated) with its the skylight and roof ratios for each building in RMR.
+- **scc_skylight_roof_ratios_dictionary**: A dictionary that saves each surface conditioning category (residential, non-residential, mixed and semi-heated) with its skylight-roof-ratios for each building in RMR.

 Function Call: